blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Rough Notes X.md

 - The slave woman who is the wife of slave can be taken by the husband(I think from the 4 pages I opened)

 - Safiyya
+	- Khaybar is ruined
+	- Abu stood guard
 - Juwarriyah
+	- Traded herself in for freedom

+- Life of Mohammed by Ibn Ishaq (Sa'ad)

 - Jews, Turks, People with Small Eyes, People who wear shoes made of hair
 - Black Dogs